Offering effective employee support through the restructuring processes can help create a level of consistency and trust as the transition begins.

-Restructuring your midsized firm, if managed poorly, can create disruptions that can hamstring your organization.
+Restructuring your company, if managed poorly, can create disruptions that can hamstring your organization.
 If you intend to retain your talent and ensure business continuity, offering employee support through restructuring is important.
 A successful restructuring demands several components: a clear business rationale for the change, clear and continuous communication of that rationale, honesty and transparency about consequences for employees and dealing well with the complicated impact of change on employees.
-A midsized firm is often likened to a family, so even small changes can create big turmoil.
+A company is often likened to a family, so even small changes can create big turmoil.

-Here are five steps for midsized organizations to manage change effectively:
+Here are five steps to manage change effectively:

 - Fear of the unknown.
 Employees will want to learn how the change will impact their work.
 Don't be surprised if they initially assume the restructuring will negatively impact them or others.
-Expect defensiveness, fear and anxiety about next steps.
+Typical reactions are defensiveness, fear and anxiety about next steps.

 - Fear of failure or nervousness about their capacity to change.
 Many people don't want to extend beyond their daily routines and will want to retain the "old way" of doing things.
-They will deny that change is necessary and then oppose it.
+They may deny that change is necessary and oppose it.

 - Lack of trust for the sponsors of the change.
 Because employees often feel suspicious about change, they may attach that suspicion to those who are initiating change.
 The assumption will be that the change benefits the sponsors, while creating problems for everyone else.
 So without a foundation of trust inside the organization, any change faces an uphill battle.

-Nothing makes employees feel worse than a loss of control over their work lives.
-If the organization is seen as imposing the change from above, without input from employees, then the perceived loss of control and mistrust among employees grows.
-By inviting participation and feedback as soon as possible, HR can not only help execute the change better, but can also recognize pockets of resistance that need to be soothed.
+Loss of control over their work lives can make employees anxious.
+If the organization is seen as imposing the change from above, without input from employees, then the perceived loss of control and mistrust among employee can grow.
+By inviting participation and feedback as soon as possible, HR can not only help execute the change better, but can also recognize pockets of concern that need to be addressed.